1968–69 Svenska Cupen

-Svenska Cupen 1968–69 was the fourteenth season of the main Swedish football Cup.
-The competition was concluded on 23 June 1969 with the Final, held at Råsunda, Solna.
-IFK Norrköping won 1-0 against AIK before an attendance of 7,832 spectators.
+The 1968–69 Svenska Cupen was the 14th season of the main Swedish football Cup.
+The competition was concluded on 23 June 1969 with the final, held at Råsunda, Solna.
+IFK Norrköping won 1–0 against AIK before an attendance of 7,832 spectators.

 Qualifying round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Third round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fourth round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fifth round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Quarter-finals

 The 4 matches and one replay match in this round were played between 7 and 23 April 1969.

 Semi-finals

 The semi-finals in this round were played on 7 May 1969, the replay match was played on 18 May 1969.